Deborah Batts: Early life and education

-Batts was born in Philadelphia, Pennsylvania, to James Alexander Batts, director of the department of obstetrics and gynecology at Harlem Hospital Center, and Ruth V. Batts, nurse, homemaker, and board member of the Philadelphia Home and School Council in the 1960s.
+Batts was born in Philadelphia, Pennsylvania, to James Alexander Batts, director of the department of obstetrics and gynecology at Harlem Hospital Center, and Ruth V. Batts, a nurse, homemaker, and board member of the Philadelphia Home and School Council in the 1960s.

-Batts received a Bachelor of Arts degree in government from Radcliffe College in 1969, and a Juris Doctor from Harvard Law School in 1972.
+Batts received a Bachelor of Arts degree in government from Radcliffe College of Harvard University in 1969 and a Juris Doctor from Harvard Law School in 1972.
 She subsequently clerked for Judge Lawrence W. Pierce of the United States district court on which she served as a judge until her death.
 She was an Assistant United States Attorney from 1979 to 1984.
 In 1984, she became the first African American faculty member and an associate professor of law at Fordham University School of Law.
 She was a special associate counsel to the Department of Investigation for New York City from 1990 to 1991.
 Outside of work, Batts dedicated her time to the RISE program, aiming to lower recidivism amongst at-risk offenders and continued to teach at the Fordham University School of Law.